1. Quick Overview

 - Check that the printer driver is not set to “Draft” or “Economy” mode.

-Problem 3 — There Is a Strong Color Cast (Too Green, Too Red, etc.)
+Strong Color Cast (Too Green, Too Red)

 - Disable “photo fix”, “vivid”, “enhance” and other auto-correction features.